 The trick to match Satellite and orbital positions on Lyngsat.com

-First off, to all Free-to-Air satellite TV enthusiasts and aspiring installers all over the world, lyngsat.com is a very important website to get useful information about satellite TV channels.
+First off, to all Free-to-Air satellite TV enthusiasts and aspiring installers worldwide, lyngsat.com is a very important website for getting useful information about satellite TV channels.

-In simpler terms, this tutorial will teach you how lyngsat works and how to use it in a layman’s language.
-Suffice to say that, organizations like Globecast (which is an international Telecommunications giant from France) uses lyngsat.
+This tutorial will teach you how lyngsat works and how to use it in layman’s language.
+Suffice it to say that organizations like Globecast (an international Telecommunications giant from France) use lyngsat.

 To make this very comprehensive, I included at least two illustrations.
 When you first visit www.lyngsat.com you will be greeted with the featured image below:

-Now since I live in Nigeria, I wrote this for people living specifically in the Sub-Saharan region of Africa.
-For residents of Europe, Africa and middle East, when searching for satellite tv information on lyngsat, the link to click on the homepage of lyngsat is the Europe link under column 73E – 0E as shown in the image above.
+Now, since I live in Nigeria, I wrote this for people living specifically in the Sub-Saharan region of Africa.
+For residents of Europe, Africa, and the Middle East, when searching for satellite TV information on lyngsat, the link to click on the homepage of lyngsat is the Europe link under column 73E – 0E, as shown in the image above.

-Notice that if you live in Sub-Sahara Africa the list of satellites receivable is mainly located in Europe and the “Atlantic” links on the Satellites row.
+Notice that if you live in Sub-Sahara Africa, the satellite receivable list is mainly in Europe and the “Atlantic” links on the Satellites row.
 So you can also click on the Atlantic link on the Satellites row instead of Europe.
-However, I will limit myself to Europe in this tutorial because that is where the bulk of the satellite receivable in sub-sahara Africa is located.
+However, I will limit myself to Europe in this tutorial because that is where the bulk of the satellite receivable in sub-Saharan Africa is located.

 Definition of Basic Terms that will Help you Understand Lyngsat Better

-Interestingly, you need a bit of your knowledge of geography.
-Satellite positions are named after the corresponding longitude line on earth.
+Interestingly, it would be best to have a bit of your geography knowledge.
+Satellite positions are named after the corresponding longitude line on Earth.
 A Longitude is a geographic coordinate that tells us the east or west position of a point on the Earth from the prime meridian.
 It is an angular measurement and expressed in degrees.

-All DTH(direct to home) satellite TV satellite signals are parked into an orbit that corresponds to the equator back to earth.
-So aiming your dish from anywhere on earth is just but aiming at a projection of the equator in the sky.
+All DTH(direct-to-home) satellite TV signals are parked into an orbit corresponding to the equator back to Earth.
+So, aiming your dish from anywhere on Earth is just aiming at a projection of the equator in the sky.